teslanet-nl/mule-plc-connector/README.md

     </plc:read>
 ```

-The result of the operation is a XML plcReadResponse message describing the values read.
-It contains an entry for every item indicating whether the read action was successful and if so, the value or values read.
+The result of the operation is a plcReadResponse XMLmessage describing the values are read.
+It contains an entry for every field.
+For each field the responseCode, alias and one or more values are given.
 The response for the request above could show:
 ```
     <plcReadResponse>